arunpandeycdac/dynamicProgramming/README.md

 # Dynamic Programming
 ### What is DP?
+"It's a way of computing recursive algorithm with highly overlapping sub-problems by solving each sub-problem just once."
+So we can say -
 Break the bigger problem in sub-problems and then solve sub-problems first so that they are ready when it's needed to made up the bigger problem.

 We need to make sure that it follows DAG (Directed Acyclic Graph) properties: